Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Background and Related Work

+In addition to introducing the CFQ dataset, ~\citet{keysers2019measuring} propose Maximum Compound Divergence (MCD) splits based on the notion of a compound distribution.
+Their algorithm generates train and test splits that maximize the divergence of their respective compound distributions while bounding the divergence of their respective atom distributions.
+We extend their methodology to create new \tmcd splits for non-synthetic datasets.

-Another method for generating train and test splits is the template split~\cite{finegan2018improving}.
-Unlike the aforementioned evaluations, template splits have been applied to non-synthetic datasets, primarily text-to-SQL datasets.
+Another method for generating train and test splits is the template\footnote{Also referred to as a \emph{query} split.} split~\cite{finegan2018improving}.
+Unlike the aforementioned evaluations, template splits have been applied to non-synthetic datasets, primarily for text-to-SQL.
 In template splits, any parse template (defined as the target SQL query with entities anonymized) appearing in the training set cannot appear in the test set.
-While not a primary focus of our work, we analyze template splits and show that our \tmcd splits can be significantly more challenging in Section~\ref{sec:analysis-tmcd}.

-In addition to introducing the CFQ dataset, ~\citet{keysers2019measuring} propose a method to formalize and generalize the procedures for generating compositional splits used by \textsc{SCAN} and template splits based on the notion of a compound distribution.
-Given this definition, they propose an algorithm for generating train and test splits that maximize the divergence of their respective compound distributions while bounding the divergence of their respective atom distributions.
-These splits are termed \emph{Maximum Compound Divergence} (MCD) splits.
-We use the MCD split they generated for SCAN to evaluate models, and extend their methodology to create new \tmcd splits for non-synthetic datasets in Section~\ref{sec:tmcd}.
+We analyze and discuss template splits in \S~\ref{sec:analysis-tmcd}.

 Finally, ~\citet{herzig2019don} studies biases resulting from methods for efficiently collecting human-labeled data, providing further motivation for out-of-distribution evaluations.

 \paragraph{Approaches}